MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-configuration.md

 This feature isn't available in the Azure Monitor .NET Exporter.

+> [!NOTE]
+> We recommend the Azure.Monitor.OpenTelemetry.Exporter for console and worker service applications, which does not include live metrics.

 ### [Java](#tab/java)

 The Live Metrics experience is enabled by default.